MicrosoftDocs/connected-spaces/articles/install-cameras.md

+---
+author: krankc-ms
+description: Learn how to install LP cameras to use with Dynamics 365 Connected Store (public preview) ms.author: frch ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Install a camera to use with Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+---

-# Install a camera to use with Dynamics 365 Connected Store
+# Install a camera to use with Dynamics 365 Connected Store (public preview)

-This article describes how to install and configure a Loss Prevention (LP) camera to use with Dynamics 365 Connected Store.
+This article describes how to install and configure a Loss Prevention (LP) camera to use with Microsoft Dynamics 365 Connected Store (public preview).

 ## Supported cameras